After NATO, Biden turns to EU for renewal of transatlantic ties | Politics

 - United States

-U.S. President Joe Biden will intensify his push to renew relations with Europe on Tuesday after a summit at NATO, meeting with European Union leaders to seek a truce in trade wars and a 17-year-long aircraft subsidy dispute.
-Seen as another opportunity to re-set ties after four tense years with Biden's predecessor Donald Trump, who imposed tariffs on the EU and promoted Britain's departure from the bloc, the meeting aims to pause the world's largest corporate trade dispute between U.S. planemaker Boeing and Europe's Airbus.
+U.S. President Joe Biden will seek to end one front in a Trump-era trade war when he meets European Union leaders on Tuesday by agreeing a truce in a transatlantic dispute over aircraft subsidies that has dragged on for 17 years.
+At the summit with EU institution leaders in Brussels, Biden is aiming for a reset in ties after four years under predecessor Donald Trump, who imposed tariffs on the EU and promoted Britain's departure from the bloc.

+Biden and the EU side are set to remove tariffs on $11.5 billion of goods from EU wine to U.S. tobacco and spirits for five years.
+The tariffs were imposed on a tit-for-tat basis over mutual frustration over state subsidies for U.S. planemaker Boeing and European rival Airbus.
+"I am very positive that we will find an agreement on the Airbus-Boeing issue today in conversation with our American friends," European Commission chief Ursula von der Leyen told a news conference.
+Biden will meet von der Leyen and the EU's chairman Charles Michel, who represents EU governments.

 Biden told NATO leaders "America is back" at a news conference in Brussels late on Monday.
 He is seeking European support to defend Western liberal democracies in the face of a more assertive Russia and China's military and economic rise.
-"We're facing a once in a century global health crisis at the same time the demographic values that undergird (us) are under increasing pressure," Biden said, referring to COVID-19.
-"Russia and China are both seeking to drive a wedge in our transatlantic solidarity."
+"We're facing a once in a century global health crisis," Biden said, while adding "Russia and China are both seeking to drive a wedge in our transatlantic solidarity."

-According to an EU-U.S. draft final summit statement seen by Reuters, Washington and Brussels will commit to ending the dispute over aircraft subsidies and another row over punitive tariffs related to steel and aluminium.
+According to an EU-U.S. draft final summit statement seen by Reuters, Washington and Brussels will commit to ending another row over punitive tariffs related to steel and aluminium.
 U.S. Trade Representative Katherine Tai discussed the aircraft dispute in her first face-to-face meeting with EU counterpart Valdis Dombrovskis on Monday ahead of Tuesday's U.S.-EU summit.
 The pair are due to speak on Tuesday afternoon.

-Freezing the conflict over jet subsides, some of which have been rescinded or wound down, would give both sides more time to focus on broader agendas such as concerns over China's state-driven economic model, diplomats said.
+Freezing the trade conflicts would give both sides more time to focus on broader agendas such as concerns over China's state-driven economic model, diplomats said.
 The EU-U.S. summit starts at around midday Central European Time.
-Biden is also due to meet the Belgian king, prime minister and the country's foreign minister.
+Biden and U.S. Secretary of State Anthony Blinken earlier met with Belgian King Philippe, Prime Minister Alexander De Croo and Foreign Minister Sophie Wilmes.
 On Wednesday, he meets Russian President Vladimir Putin in Geneva.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)